SeaGoUnlimited/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Sean Goral a Life Scientist at the U.S. Environmental Protection Agency.
+Sean Goral a Life Scientist at the U.S. Environmental Protection Agency (USEPA).
 His work primarily involves Resource Conservation and Recovery Act (RCRA) and Toxic Substances Control Act (TSCA) site remediation.

 Sean is a 2019 graduate from a Master's program at the Bren School of Environmental Science and Management, UCSB.
 At Bren, he specialized in pollution prevention and remediation with a focus in environmental data science.
 His other scientific interests include resource protection, conservation biology, epidural stimulation technology, and brain computer interface technology.